Humbedooh/kif/README.md

 - State of process (running, waiting, zombie etc)

 and act accordingly, either running a custom command (such as restarting a service) or killing it with any preferred signal.
+It can also notify you of issues found and actions taken, either via email or hipchat.

-See [kif.sample.yaml](kif.sample.yaml) for example configuration.
+See [kif.sample.yaml](kif.sample.yaml) for example configuration and features.

 ## Requirements:
 - python 2.7+ (3.x will work)